 If your domain name is managed by Squarespace, it will appear under “Managed by Squarespace”.
 In that case, click on it, and then click on “Advanced settings”.

-Then you can enter the DNS that are prompt, like on the screenshot below.
+If this is the case, you can enter the DNS as prompted by the site, like on the screenshot below.
 At the end, click “Save” at the top.

 If your domain name is managed via a third party provider (like GoDaddy, 1&1 or Google Domains, …), access the DNS settings on your Domain Name provider and add your entries there.
-If you are not sure where it is, we can have a look for you.
+If you are not sure where to find this, we can have a look for you.
 Just email us at email@example.com.

 When your entries are done, click “Check DNS”.
-You should see a green check mark indicating that the DNS is successfully configured.
+You should see a green check mark indicating that the DNS has successfully been configured.
 Click “Next”.

-Finally, the last step is to add the language button on your website.
-This is simple : just copy the code that is shown to you and paste it into Settings > Advanced > Code Injection and “Header”.
-If you have already something in this field, it’s ok, just put it after.
+Finally, the last step is to add the language-switch button to your website.
+This is simple : just copy the code shown on the installation screen at this stage, and paste it onto your Squarespace dashboard, under Settings > Advanced > Code Injection and “Header”.
+If you have already something in this field, it’s ok—just paste the Weglot snippet after.

-You just need to wait a few minutes for Squarespace to display your language button and your multilingual website is now live!
+You just need to wait a few minutes for Squarespace to display your language button.
+After that, your multilingual website will be live!
 Use the language button to change the language on your website.
 You can now edit your translations on your Weglot account.